RikkaApps/Riru/template/magisk_module/README.md

 ## Changelog

-### v22.3 (45) (2020-11-26)
+### v22.4 (46) (2020-11-26)

-- To avoid SELinux problem, add a socket run under `u:r:zygote:s0` context that handles all file operations from zygote
+Magisk's `sepolicy.rule` not work on some device, no one report to Magisk 😒.
+This version attempts to workaround it.

-  The reason is that Magisk's `sepolicy.rule` not work on some device, haven't seen any report to Magisk 🙃
+- Add a socket run under `u:r:zygote:s0` context that handles all file operations from zygote
 - For Magisk < v21.1, reboot twice is no longer required

 ### v22.0 (41) (2020-10-09)